Morse theory and moduli spaces of self-avoiding polygonal linkages: Introduction

 \begin{remark} Corollaries~\ref{C-1-13} and~\ref{C-1-14} settle the following strengthened version of Carpenter's Rule Problem: \emph{Under what conditions can a polygonal linkage be continuously deformed to any other linkage in the same level set of an L-R function, such that during the deformation process no self-intersection is created and the L-R function remains constant?} \end{remark}

-Other applications of L-R functions include developing algorithms for the Carpenter's Rule Problem through the associated negative gradient flows.
-In fact, L-R functions shed light on a more general problem: \emph{How to create an animation with two images?} Specifically, we will introduce a renormalization algorithm for the Configuration (Linkage) Refolding Problem: \emph{Given two polygonal configurations (linkages), construct an ``optimal'' motion connecting them} (see, e.g.,~\cite{Cantarella-2004,Demaine-2009}).
-The reader is referred to~\S~\ref{S-5} for details.
+Other applications of L-R functions include devising algorithms for the original Carpenter's Rule Problem through associated negative gradient flows.
+In fact, L-R functions shed light on a broader question: \emph{How can one generate an animation from two images?} More precisely, we will introduce a renormalization algorithm for the Linkage (Configuration) Refolding Problem~\cite{Cantarella-2004,Demaine-2009}: \emph{Given two polygonal linkages (configurations), construct an ``optimal'' motion connecting them.} Further details can be found in~\S\ref{S-5}.